snake-outerheaven/emacs-config/README.md

-litle emacs configuration im mantaining with help of Gemini.
+litle emacs configuration im mantaining with help of Deepseek.